-As a successful mid-sized business, you have to carefully consider your growth and expansion.
+As a successful mid-sized business, you have to consider your growth and expansion carefully.
 Your current business processes have been working so far, but it is time to revisit your strategy and consider outsourcing those tried-and-true processes.

 Perhaps you feel like outsourcing could refresh your organization, save money, or free up time for your employees.
 But you’re unsure of the costs vs benefits of BPO and how to even get started handing those tasks over to others.

 Financial considerations are arguably the most important factor in outsourcing.
 So, let’s dive into the analysis of outsourcing- costs, benefits, strategy, and ROI for your organization.

 First, Let’s Talk About Market Size for BPO

 Before we dive into the cost-benefit analysis for outsourcing, first, we need to talk about the market size for BPO.
 Business process outsourcing (BPO) is a multi-billion-dollar industry, thanks to a shift in work culture and the need for workplace adaptation.
 To put an actual number on it, the global BPO market size was about $232 billion in 2020.